 Puppies are usually removed from their mothers and littermates around 6 weeks old which can affect their socialization with other dogs and humans.
 They can endure a lifetime of behavior problems, aggression, fear, anxiety and extreme shyness or submission.

 Reading a dog’s body language in person is important.
+Make sure you see the puppy walk.
 Focus on how they hold their head and ears, eye contact, the position of their tails, their body posture, and their mouths.
 When meeting the puppy in person, you may notice he does not feel or look well.

 Think about it, responsible breeders do not direct ship, meet you in a parking lot or send their precious puppies via nanny service to the first person that sends in a deposit.